ShaniKedem/PQExercise/README.md

 Object lock is a private object used for synchronization purposes in the pop and push methods.

 ## Methods
-The QuickPopPQ class and QuickPush PQcontains the following methods:

 ### QuickPopPQ
 #### pop
+This method removes and returns the element with the highest priority from the queue.
+The method has a time complexity of O(1) - Remove the element placed at the head.
 #### push
+This method adds a new element to the queue.
+The element is inserted at the appropriate position to maintain the order of priority.
+The method has a time complexity of O(n)

 ### QuickPushPQ
 #### pop
-#### push
-### pop
 This method removes and returns the element with the highest priority from the queue.
-QuickPopPQ The method has a time complexity of O(1) - Remove the element placed at the head.
-QuickPush The method has a time complexity of O(n) - Searches for the element with the highest priority and removes it.
+Searches for the element with the highest priority and removes it.

-### push
-This method adds a new element to the queue.
-QuickPopPQ - The element is inserted at the appropriate position to maintain the order of priority.
 The method has a time complexity of O(n).
-QuickPush -
+#### push
+This method adds a new element to the queue. it placed the new element at the head of the queue.
+The method has a time complexity of O(1).